-There is no current year fiscal impact to the City's General Fund as a result of this action.
-The City will fund the operations of the Shelter for the initial year with a combination of Emergency Solutions Grant ("ESG") and Permanent Local Housing Agency ("PLHA") funds as previously appropriated.
+There is no current-year fiscal impact to the City's General Fund as a result of this action.
+Shelter operations for the current fiscal year will be funded through a combination of Permanent Local Housing Agency ("PLHA") and Housing Authority funds.